 At both the undergraduate and graduate level, our students learn to develop experimental and design projects independently.
 Hands-on, active courses are a key part of our curriculum, and our undergraduate students start drafting and building projects in their first semester.
 By the senior year, they are ready to develop their own, marketable design project in our capstone class.

-Our graduate program, which was ranked #132 U.S. News and World Report's 2013 rankings, provides research-intensive training and mentorship.
+Our graduate program provides research-intensive training and mentorship.
 Graduate students work closely with faculty to develop independent research projects that contribute to the advancement and spread of knowledge in our field.

 To learn more about our programs, please visit the degree listings page.